stkent/stkent.github.io/_posts/2016-02-05-adventures-with-javadocs-part-2.md

 TestClassThree(android.os.Bundle bundle)
 {% endhighlight %}

-The code for this portion of the post is available [here](https://github.com/stkent/javadoc-tests/tree/806e5bfcad8000949bfa5158ecc9b0a90f6b377a).
+The code for this portion of the post is available [here](https://github.com/stkent/javadoc-tests/tree/806e5bfcad8000949bfa5158ecc9b0a90f6b377a){:new_tab}.

 # Next Time

-Up next: handling third-party dependencies!
+Up next: handling third-party dependencies.

-[^1]: Note that it is possible to introduce links to the documentation hosted on d.android.com with a little more configuration work - we'll address this in a later post in the series!
+[^1]: Note that it is possible to introduce links to the documentation hosted on d.android.com with a little more configuration work.
-[^2]: You can verify this yourself by unarchiving the `$JAVA_HOME/jre/lib/rt.jar` JAR, and navigating to the `java/lang` subfolder!
+[^2]: You can verify this yourself by unarchiving the `$JAVA_HOME/jre/lib/rt.jar` JAR, and navigating to the `java/lang` subfolder.